 What if the course I want to add is closed?

-Schedule with your Undegraduate Advising Center advisor to talk about this situation.
+Schedule with your Jayhawk Academic Advising advisor to talk about this situation.
 There may be another course you could substitute, you might be able to wait until another semester to take the course, or there may be an additional strategy available.
 Every situation is different!

 Repeating a Course